Having a baby in Japan: How much does it cost

 Now we come to the less fun part - the paperwork.
 You’ll need certain documents to make sure your Japanese import clears customs in the UK.
 It’ll also be needed for registering the car with the DVLA.

-Here’s what you should have ready:⁴
+Here’s what you should have ready:³

-Document | Where to get it |
+| Document | Where to get it |

-Import declaration | The Customs Handling of Import and Export Freight (CHIEF) system - although your shipping agency can handle this for you |
+| Customs Import Declaration (C88) | The Customs Declaration Service (CDS) system - although your shipping agency can handle this for you |

-Proof of ownership - such as the invoice or bill of sale for your vehicle (needed for the import declaration) | The seller/dealer |
+| Proof of ownership - such as the invoice or Bill of Sale for your vehicle (needed for the import declaration) | The seller/dealer |

-Shipping note and bill of lading (BOL) | Your shipping agency |
+| Shipping note and bill of lading (BOL) | Your shipping agency |

-Vehicle registration certificate or the vin/chassis number | The seller/dealer |
+| Vehicle registration certificate or the vin/chassis number | The seller/dealer |

-Proof of Individual Vehicle Approval (IVA) | DVLA |
+| Proof of Individual Vehicle Approval (IVA) | DVLA - once your vehicle arrives in the UK |

 You’re also likely to need a form of photo ID, such as your passport.